jongpie/NebulaLogger/docs/apex/Configuration/LoggerParameter.md

 Indicates if Nebula Logger will make an async callout to `https://api.status.salesforce.com` to get additional details about the current org, which is then stored on the Log\_\_c record.
 Controlled by the custom metadata record `LoggerParameter.CallStatusApi`, or `false` as the default

+#### `ENABLE_LOG_ENTRY_EVENT_STREAM` → `Boolean`

+Indicates if Nebula Logger&apos;s LWC `logEntryEventStream` is enabled.
+The component uses the Emp API, which counts towards orgs&apos; daily delivery allocations for platform events.
+To help reduce usage of the daily allocation limit, orgs can disable the LWC.
+Controlled by the custom metadata record `LoggerParameter.EnableLogEntryEventStream`, or `true` as the default

 #### `ENABLE_STACK_TRACE_PARSING` → `Boolean`

 Indicates if Nebula Logger will parse a stack trace for each log entry, which is then used to populate fields like `LogEntry__c.StackTrace__c` and `LogEntry__c.OriginLocation__c`.
 Controlled by the custom metadata record `LoggerParameter.EnableStackTraceParsing`, or `true` as the default